flectra-hq/flectra/doc/reference/javascript_reference.rst

 Registries
 ===========

-A common need in the Flectra ecosystem is to extend/change the behaviour of the base system from the outside (by installing an application, i.e. a different module).
+A common need in the Odoo ecosystem is to extend/change the behaviour of the base system from the outside (by installing an application, i.e. a different module).
 For example, one may need to add a new widget type in some views.
 In that case, and many others, the usual process is to create the desired component,